tc39/proposal-smart-pipelines/readme.md

 <td>

-Many kinds of **method extraction** can be addressed by pipeline functions alone, as a natural result of their pipeline-operator-like semantics.\
+Many kinds of **method extraction** can be addressed by pipeline functions alone, as a natural result of their pipe-operator-like semantics.\
 `+> console.log` is equivalent to `(...$) => console.log(...$)`…
 ```js
 Promise.resolve(123)